Mendoza mountains

 fountains in Mendoza

-4. Enjoy Steak, Wine And Empanadas
+4. Enjoy Asado (Steak), Wine And Empanadas

 Mendoza is known for its excellent cuisine, with a variety of restaurants and cafes offering traditional Argentine dishes such as asado (barbecue) and empanadas.

-But Mendoza is probably best known for its excellent beef and there are many great steak houses in the city.
 Some of the best can be found along Av.
 Sarmiento, close to Plaza Independencia.
 Most restaurants have outside seating, and you can sit on the pavement and enjoy your food in the sun.

 Some of my favourites include: